AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 ### Configure the thank you page or summary step component {#configure-the-thank-you-page-or-summary-step-component}

-The **Summary Step** component automatically submits the form, populates the information inside the customized Summary page, and displays the summary of the submitted form.
+The **[!UICONTROL Summary Step]** component automatically submits the form, populates the information inside the customized Summary page, and displays the summary of the submitted form.
 The Summary Step component takes up full width available for the form.
 It is recommended to not have any other component on the section containing the Summary Step component.

 ## Frequently asked questions {#frequently-asked-questions}